100mslive/100ms-docs/docs/api-reference/javascript/v2/react-hooks/interfaces/useEmbedShareResult.md

 • **startEmbedShare**: (`value`: `string`): `Promise`<`void`\>

-Info related to url to embed is passed.
-It will start the screenshare once embed is passed.
+Embed and start sharing a URL.

-It will throw error in below scenarios:
+It will throw an error in the following scenarios:
- - When file or url is not passed.
+ - When the URL has not been passed
- - Reference to a iframe is not yet attached.
+ - When the reference has not been attached to an iframe
- - Unable to start screen share.
+ - When screen share cannot be started

 ___